YuryKorotin/Falsehoods/contents.md

 > * Video decoding is easily parallelizable.

 ### Falsehoods programmers believe about video playback
-> * The display's refressh rate will be an integer multiple of the video file's frame rate.
+> * The display's refresh rate will be an integer multiple of the video file's frame rate.
 > * The display's clock will be in sync with the audio clock.
 > * I can accurately measure the display's clock.
 > * I can accurately measure the audio clock.